Gluon

+A gluon (/ˈɡluːɒn/ GLOO-on) is a type of massless elementary particle that mediates the strong interaction between quarks, acting as the exchange particle for the interaction.
+Gluons are massless vector bosons, thereby having a spin of 1.
+Through the strong interaction, gluons bind quarks into groups according to quantum chromodynamics (QCD), forming hadrons such as protons and neutrons.

-Gluons are vector gauge bosons that mediate strong interactions of quarks in quantum chromodynamics (QCD).
-Gluons themselves carry the color charge of the strong interaction.
-This is unlike the photon, which mediates the electromagnetic interaction but lacks an electric charge.
-Gluons therefore participate in the strong interaction in addition to mediating it, making QCD significantly harder to analyze than quantum electrodynamics (QED).
+Gluons carry the color charge of the strong interaction, thereby participating in the strong interaction as well as mediating it.
+Because gluons carry the color charge, QCD is more difficult to analyze compared to quantum electrodynamics (QED) where the photon carries no electric charge.

+The term was coined by Murray Gell-Mann in 1962 for being similar to an adhesive or glue that keeps the nucleus together.
+Together with the quarks, these particles were referred to as partons by Richard Feynman.

 Properties

-The gluon is a vector boson, which means, like the photon, it has a spin of 1.
-While massive spin-1 particles have three polarization states, massless gauge bosons like the gluon have only two polarization states because gauge invariance requires the polarization to be transverse to the direction that the gluon is traveling.
+The gluon is a vector boson, which means it has a spin of 1 ħ.
+While massive spin-1 particles have three polarization states, massless gauge bosons like the gluon have only two polarization states because gauge invariance requires the field polarization to be transverse to the direction that the gluon is traveling.
 In quantum field theory, unbroken gauge invariance requires that gauge bosons have zero mass.
 Experiments limit the gluon's rest mass (if any) to less than a few MeV/c2.
 The gluon has negative intrinsic parity.

 Counting gluons

-Unlike the single photon of QED or the three W and Z bosons of the weak interaction, there are eight independent types of gluon in QCD.
+There are eight independent types of gluons in QCD.
+This is unlike the photon of QED or the three W and Z bosons of the weak interaction.

-However, gluons are subject to the color charge phenomena (of which they have combinations of color and anticolor).
+Additionally, gluons are subject to the color charge phenomena.
 Quarks carry three types of color charge; antiquarks carry three types of anticolor.
-Gluons may be thought of as carrying both color and anticolor.
+Gluons carry both color and anticolor.
 This gives nine possible combinations of color and anticolor in gluons.
 The following is a list of those combinations (and their schematic names):